Adil81795/Magic-Math/README.md

-# MAgic Math
+# Magic Math

-_MAgic Math_ is a website for all fans of mathematics.
+_Magic Math_ is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 - Make simple calculations.
 - Read a random math-related quote.